HL7/fhir-shorthand/input/pagecontent/reference.md

 Several things to note about aliases:

-* Aliases do not have additional keywords or rules.
+* Aliases do not permit additional keywords or rules.
 * Alias statements stand alone, and cannot be mixed into rule sets of other items.
 * Aliases are global within a FSH Tank.